 After skipping a grade, Karen Page received her letter of admission to Northwestern University at the age of 16.
 The first person in her family to attend college, she self-financed her education by earning seven academic scholarships (including three Scripps-Howard Foundation journalism scholarships) and working full-time, including running her own birthday cake delivery business.
 As a sophomore she was awarded a research grant from the National Endowment for the Humanities to conduct an oral history of the Chicago women’s movement from 1963-1977, which inadvertently led to her work assisting Susan Davis in the founding of The Committee of 200, a professional organization of the country’s leading women business owners whose founding members included The Washington Post Company’s Katharine Graham, Harvard Business School professor Rosabeth Moss Kather, and Hollywood producer Sherry Lansing.
 She was awarded a BA in Economics and a Certificate in Women’s Studies from Northwestern University in 1983, named one of six honorable mentions in Glamour’s Top 10 College Women Competition, and featured on the cover of Newsweek On Campus as one of America’s leading student entrepreneurs.

-In New York City in 1984, Page co-founded the Young Women’s Forum of New York, later renamed the National Association of Young Professional Women (NAYPW) when it took a more nationally-oriented activist bent in championing child care, flexible work policies, parental leave, and reproductive rights.
+In New York City in 1984, Page co-founded the Young Women’s Forum of New York, later renamed the National Association of Young Professional Women (NAYPW) when it took a more nationally-oriented activist bent in championing child care and flexible work policies, including parental leave.
 The organization was featured twice in The New York Times as well as in dozens of media outlets across the country and around the world (including the Sunday Times of London, and Austrian and Danish documentaries on contemporary feminism).
 Page was invited to visit the White House twice in 1986, and NAYPW was honored with the National Organization for Women’s 1988 Susan B. Anthony Award at New York’s City Hall for its grassroots contributions to the women’s movement.